MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/use-office-365-cdn-with-spo.md

 Once you have added links to CDN assets to a page, you can confirm that the asset is being served from the CDN by browsing to the page, right clicking on the image once it has rendered and reviewing the image URL.

-You can also use your browser's developer tools to view the URL for each asset on a page, or use a 3rd party network trace tool.
+You can also use your browser's developer tools to view the URL for each asset on a page, or use a third party network trace tool.

 > [!NOTE]
 > If you use a network tool such as Fiddler to test your assets outside of rendering the asset from a SharePoint page, you must manually add the referrer header “Referrer: `https://yourdomain.sharepoint.com`” to the GET request where the URL is the root URL of your SharePoint Online tenant.